trinhoftheworld/Project-Descriptions-for-Review/Tech Entrepreneur/Marketing_and_Distribution.md

 * description of what value the product holds for customers

 ### 2 - Plan Overview
 As you review the student's marketing plan please address both the individual requirements for each section while additionally keeping the broad scope of the product in mind.

-For example, a student may have an awesome value proposition but that is not communicated well on their landing page.
+For example, a student may have an awesome value proposition but the value proposition is not communicated well on their landing page.
 How would you advise that student to best modify the landing page?

 Overall, make sure each component of the marketing plan reasonably advances the student's understanding of the market they serve, their place in the market, and how to create a space in the market to attract customers.

 ### 2. Writeup Review